dvsa/front-end/README.md

 ### Running development mode

-For faster development you can use docker by running the following command:
+For faster development you can use docker by running the following command:w

 ```
 docker-compose up